Dealing with a Breakup in Addiction Recovery

-Breakups can be incredibly difficult.
+Breakups can be incredibly difficult–especially dealing with a breakup while in recovery.
 The end of a romantic relationship brings fear of the unknown, many “would-haves” or “should-haves”, and intense feelings of loss.
 Do not use this pain to justify a relapse; use this pain to create something beautiful with your life.
 Sure, the relationship is over and done and you’re hurt.
 Accept that the pain is temporary and move on.
 It is very important to deal with the breakup as healthily and quickly as possible, and to always put your sobriety as the number one thing in your life.

 Feel the Pain, but Don’t Wallow